-future, it needs to be investigated in how far the benefits reported in desktop environments are also transferable to VR-based setups [16].
+environments, recent hardware advancements also enable interactive volume rendering in virtual reality (VR) setups, where large screen resolutions and stereoscopic images make the rendering process more complex.
+Due to this application and the projected role of VR-based volume rendering in the future, it needs to be investigated in how far the benefits reported in desktop environments are also transferable to VR-based setups [17].

-In the past years, one focus in the area of volume rendering was to improve the perceptual qualities of volume rendered images by incorporating advanced volumetric illumination models [12].
-This focus is largely motivated by findings made in the perception literature, which indicate that advanced illumination models are beneficial when perceiving a 3D scene [37, 17, 21].
-While the images resulting from advanced volumetric illumination algorithms are not only of higher fidelity (see Figure 1), it could also be shown that they improve scene perception as compared to standard volume rendering techniques [35, 20].
+In the past years, one focus in the area of volume rendering was to improve the perceptual qualities of volume rendered images by incorporating advanced volumetric illumination models [13].
+While the images resulting from advanced volumetric illumination algorithms are not only of higher fidelity (see Figure 1), it could also be shown that they improve scene perception as compared to standard volume rendering techniques [39,21].
 Unfortunately, as the reported findings are made in the context of monoscopic desktop-based environments, it is unclear whether the made conclusions can be transferred to stereoscopic setups.
-As recent studies on the perception of distances in virtual reality environments (VREs) for instance indicate that there is no correlation between visual quality and egocentric absolute distance perception [34], it is important to investigate if the made findings for volumetric illumination models are transferable to VREs.
+As recent studies on the perception of distances in virtual reality environments (VREs) for instance indicate that there is no correlation between visual quality and egocentric absolute distance perception [37], it is important to investigate if the made findings for volumetric illumination models are transferable to VREs.
 Furthermore, as many of the presented volume illumination techniques exploit approximations, it needs to be determined if a combination with stereoscopic projection reveals the resulting shortcomings.
 Therefore, in this paper we analyze the impact of advanced volumetric illumination techniques on the perception of volume rendered images in stereoscopic desktop-based environments.
 Within a user study, we investigate which would be the preferred illumination approach when considering scene perception.
 Additionally, as there is usually some real-world illumination present in VREs, we determine which role real-world lighting plays in such setups.
-As it is widely accepted that the illumination direction has an impact on scene perception [31], it is essential to find out how this extends to VREs, in order to support effective volume exploration.
+As it is widely accepted that the illumination direction has an impact on scene perception [34], it is essential to find out how this extends to VREs, in order to support effective volume exploration.
 Thus, we have also analyzed the effect of real-world illumination apparent in a VRE on the perceptual qualities.
 To investigate these questions, we have conducted a user study with three independent tasks, where participants had to perform depth judgments based on volume rendered images.
-The images have been generated with four different illumination methods, i.e., no shading, Phong shading, directional occlusion shading, and half-angle slicing, which can be considered as a representative subset of existing volume illumination techniques.
+The images have been generated with four different illumination methods (see Figure 1), i.e., no shading, Phong shading, directional occlusion shading, and half-angle slicing, which can be considered as a representative subset of existing volume illumination techniques.
 Opposed to using no shading, Phong shading introduces local shading effects, while directional occlusion shading and half-angle slicing introduce more global effects.
 The fundamental difference between these two techniques is the fact that directional occlusion shading is independent of the light source direction, while half-angle slicing incorporates the incoming light direction (see Figure 2).
 Thus, the set of tested techniques does not only enable us to compare the techniques' individual perceptual benefits, but also to investigate the influence of incoming real-world lighting.
 To our knowledge, this is the first study investigating volume illumination within stereoscopic desktop-based environments in combination with real world illumination.
 We chose this concrete setup as it allows us to isolate the influence of the shading model with respect to the effects of head tracking, that, by itself, has a great impact in depth perception.